 Ideas & Inspiration

-A living Christmas tree brightens your home with color and fill it with a natural evergreen fragrance during the holidays.
+A living Christmas tree brightens your home with color and fills it with a natural evergreen fragrance during the holidays.
 Take these precautions to ensure your holiday tree lasts through the Christmas season.

 A fresh cut Christmas tree, with proper care, can last throughout the season.
 Typically, a Christmas tree lasts up to five weeks, sometimes more, if well taken care.

 When the inevitable happens and your tree dries out, it’s time to remove it from your home so it doesn’t become a fire hazard.
 Then, just follow proper recycling guidelines.

 There are a few things to consider before buying a Christmas tree:

 - Make sure you choose the right height for your size home and ceiling.

 - Check that the tree is fresh and has been recently cut.